Concept · article 03 of 09

 The fee is 2% of card revenue, not 2% of the day total.

-A cash-heavy day has higher net revenue than a card-heavy day at the same gross.
-That's real — and it's why a lot of small shops still encourage cash. nouz captures this signal honestly because of the column split.
+Because a cash-heavy day has higher net revenue than a card-heavy day at the same gross — no fee is skimmed off the cash.
+That's real money, and it's why a lot of small shops still encourage cash.
+Over a year it adds up: at 2% fees, a shop with €100k gross all-card pays €2.000 in fees while an all-cash shop pays €0. nouz captures this signal honestly because of the BAR/EC column split.

 Over a year, the difference adds up: at 2% fees, a shop with €100k gross all-card pays €2.000 in fees; an all-cash shop pays €0.
 The difference is genuine EBIT.